tpoisot/ScientificComputingForTheRestOfUs/content/capstones/genetic_algorithm.md

-We can view the fitness distribution:
+Once this is done, we can view their fitness distribution:

 ````julia
 using Plots